Types of Weeds in Middle Georgia

 dandelions in lawn

 There are many species of weeds and invasive grasses that can ruin the look and health of your lawn.
-Learn more about these weeds below!
+Learn more about these weeds below and contact the team here at Roots Turf and Ornamental for weed control services that will have your lawn looking its best in no time!

 American Burnweed/Fireweed